Weddington's Betrayal of Women

 Weddington repeatedly said that women need "relief" from pregnancy, instead of arguing that women need relief from these injustices.

-What if Weddington had used her legal acumen to challenge the system and address womenís needs?
+What if Weddington had used her legal acumen to challenge the system and address women’s needs?

 By accepting pregnancy discrimination in school and workplace and the lack of support in society for pregnant women and parents, especially the poor, Weddington and the Supreme Court betrayed women and undermined the support women need and deserve.

 Since then, millions of women have paid the price, struggling in school and the workplace without societal support.
-After all, when "itís her body, itís her choice," itís her problem.
+After all, when "it’s her body, it’s her choice," it’s her problem.

-This March, which is Womenís History Month, Feminists for Life is helping college students make history for women by hosting Rallies for Resources on campuses across the country - so that women donít feel driven to choose between sacrificing their children or their education and career plans.
+This anniversary, thousands of pregnancy care centers, Feminists for Life and other organizations across the country will continue our efforts to help women so that they don’t feel driven to choose between sacrificing their children or their education and career plans.

 There was one thing Weddington got right.
 "Whether she's unmarried; whether she's pursuing an education; whether she's pursuing a career; whether she has family problems; all of the problems of personal and family life, for a woman, are bound up in the problem of abortion."